ghostdogpr/caliban/vuepress/docs/docs/stitching.md

   }
 ```

 However, when running this we will experience failing requests due to `401 Unauthorized`.
-This is because all queries to Github's API requires authorization to be provided.
+This is because all queries to GitHub's API requires authorization to be provided.
 In order to fix this, we need to add authorization to both the introspection query as well as our remote resolver.
-We also need a config module that can provide us with a Github token based on the value of `GITHUB_TOKEN` in our environment.
+We also need a config module that can provide us with a GitHub token based on the value of `GITHUB_TOKEN` in our environment.

 ```scala
 case class Configuration(githubToken: String)